Aliases for NFYA Gene

 GeneCards Summary for NFYA Gene

 NFYA (Nuclear Transcription Factor Y Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Regulation of cholesterol biosynthesis by SREBP (SREBF).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.

 UniProtKB/Swiss-Prot for NFYA Gene